nubenetes/awesome-kubernetes/docs/aws-tools-scripts.md

 - [Announcing the end of support for Python 2.7 in the AWS SDK for Python and AWS CLI v1](https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/)
 - [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)
 - [medium: AWS CLI with jq and Bash](https://medium.com/circuitpeople/aws-cli-with-jq-and-bash-9d54e2eabaf1) The CLI is utilitarian, but a little jq sauce makes it beautiful
+- [aws.plainenglish.io: Lessons Learned From Switching to AWS SDK v3](https://aws.plainenglish.io/lessons-learned-from-switching-to-aws-sdk-v3-6babe1530a59) Dive into some lessons learned before you switch your Node.js lambda functions over to the latest and greatest

 ## Third Party Tools
 - [ec2-spot-converter](https://github.com/jcjorel/ec2-spot-converter) This tool converts existing EC2 instances back and forth from on-demand and 'persistent' Spot billing models while preserving instance attributes (Launch configuration, Tags..), network attributes (existing Private IP addresses, Elastic IP), storage (Volumes), Elastic Inference accelerators and Elastic GPUs.
 It also allows replacement of existing Spot instances with new "identical" ones to update the instance type and cpu options.